wukunna/RPrograms/Getting-and-Cleaning-Data/README.md

 run_analysis.R: R script for this project

-tidy_data.txt: the text file containing the second, independent tidy data set with the average of each variable for each activity and each subject
+tidy_data.txt: the text file containing the second, independent tidy data set with the average of each variable for each activity and each subject, for verification